edgeguide/expect/src/README.md

 ##### Boolean
 For boolean values, if the strict option is specified the value __must__ be of type boolean.
 If the strict option is not specified, ```undefined``` also counts as a boolean.

+##### Number
+Values are generally regarded as numbers if they can be parsed to numbers (isNaN evaluates to false).
+With the strict mode, they have to actually be of type number in order to be regarded as numbers.

 ### Global options
 If you want to make all values optional, you can set a global ```allowNull```option.